chengyf5566/SC2002_SCSD_Grp6/README.md

 ## **NOTES**
 - If you encounter an error reading data files, ensure the path in the CSV Reader classes matches your data file paths.
-- Ensure all data files are **closed** before executing the code to prevent read/write conflicts.
+- Ensure all CSV data files are **closed** before executing the code to prevent read/write conflicts.

 ---